nestauk/nesta_ds_utils/CONTRIBUTING.md

       We use Sphinx for generating documentation.
 See [here](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) for more information on updating automatically generated documentation using Sphinx.

-11. Add any new requirements in `setup.cfg`:
+11. Add any new requirements in `setup.cfg` (make sure to include versions):

-    - Package requirements should go under `install_requires`
+    - Package requirements should go under `options.install_requires`
     - Development only requirements should go under `options.extras_require.dev`
     - Testing only requirements should go under `options.extras_require.test`